brandon-zau/brandon-zau/README.md

 Hi 👋 My name is Brandon Zau
 ====================================================================================================================================

-Prev SWE Intern @ Innovation AI
+Prev SWE Intern @ Innovation AI<br>Software Developer & Marketing Director @ TEDxNortheasternU<br>Marketing Director @ NEU Club Squash

 -------------------------------

 Hi, I'm Brandon, a Computer Science student at Northeastern University interested in software engineering and collaborating with others to build meaningful projects!
 I'm naturally curious and enjoy diving into new technologies, and I find that the best insights often come from conversations with fellow developers who approach problems differently than I do.